-If you have not taken a programming course or are new to Python, there are several LinkedIn Learning courses that will give you sufficient background to be ready for this course (these are free for UF Students):
+If you need a quick refresher, there are several LinkedIn Learning courses that will give you sufficient background to be ready for this course (these are free for UF Students):

-Note: Note, you do not need to do all of these.
+B Note: Note, you do not need to do all of these.
 Any one would get you at a good place to start the semester.
 We will review the basics of Python in the first weeks.

-- Programming Foundations: Fundamentals 🗹 - This course is best for people with no coding experience. - Most of the hands-on examples are in Python - Python Essential Training 🗹 - A good review or introduction for people who know some programming but not Python - Learning Python 🗹 - Another option for those with some coding experience
+- Programming Foundations: Fundamentals - This course is best for people with no coding experience. - Most of the hands-on examples are in Python - Python Essential Training - A good review or introduction for people who know some programming but not Python - Learning Python - Another option for those with some coding experience